sparrc/cookbook/readme.md

 1. Heat oven to 180/160C fan/gas 6.
 2. Heat the oil in a casserole dish, add the onion and cook for 5 mins until softened.
 Add the garlic and spices and cook for a couple mins more, stirring to prevent them catching and burning.
-3. Add the lamb, squash and apricots to the casserole, pour over the tomatoes and stock, season well and bring to the boil.
+3. Add the mushrooms, cavolo nero, squash and apricots to the casserole, pour over the tomatoes and stock, season well and bring to the boil.
 Put the lid on and transfer to the oven.
 4. After 1 hr, stir the tagine and return to the oven, uncovered, for a further 30 mins.